 No individual making a complaint, whether formal or informal, will be retaliated against, even if a complaint made in good faith is not substantiated.
 Witnesses involved in any complaint of harassment will also be protected from retaliation.

 In accordance and compliance with Board Policy 11.04.01, to file a complaint of sexual harassment or sexual misconduct, you are strongly encouraged to contact the appropriate office listed below.

-Faculty and Staff: Contact your campus Human Resources office.
+FACULTY AND STAFF: Contact your campus Human Resources office.

 Title IX Coordinator

-Dustha Wahls, Director of Human Resoures
+Dustha Wahls, Director of Human Resources

 Luther Student Center